cblomart/go-hue-bridge/README.md

 ## Hue Hub API

 I don't have a fully docummented HUB API.
-It has been implemented by many other projects but sometimes failes with Alexa.
+It has been implemented by many other projects but sometimes fails with Alexa.

-### Discovery

 Discovery is done over SSDP responding to SSDP calls